 The Transit Function (TRF) is expected to adhere to the procedures described in Clauses 4.15.3 and 5.19 of 3GPP [TS 23.228] with the following clarifications.

 When a PSAP initiates a callback call via an IMS NG9-1-1 Emergency Services Network, the Transit Function will be responsible for routing the callback call based on the destination address (i.e., the address associated with the emergency caller) received in incoming signaling.
-A Transit Function operating in an NG9-1-1 Emergency Services Network that supports caller identity authentication and RPH signing will be responsible for interacting with an STI-AS to assert the telephone identity of the caller (i.e., the PSAP) and to request the signing of the RPH value prior to forwarding the callback request towards the succeeding network via an exit IBCF.
+A Transit Function operating in an NG9-1-1 Emergency Services Network that supports caller identity authentication and RPH and SIP Priority header signing will be responsible for interacting with an STI-AS to assert the telephone identity of the caller (i.e., the PSAP) and to request the signing of the RPH and SIP Priority header values prior to forwarding the callback request towards the succeeding network via an exit IBCF.
 The Transit Function will utilize a SIP interface to the STI-AS, passing it the SIP INVITE message that it received from the entry IBCF.
 The Transit Function will invoke the STI-AS for callback calls after call processing has completed, that is, after the Transit Function determines the interconnected network to which the call will be routed.
 Once the assertion and signing process is completed, the Transit Function will receive the INVITE back from the STI-AS with an added SIP Identity header field (associated with the calling identity) constructed per RFC 8224 [36], using the IMS-based NG9-1-1 Emergency Services Network provider’s credentials as the signing authority for the PSAP telephone identity.
-The INVITE returned by the STI-AS will also include an Identity header associated with the RPH.
+The INVITE returned by the STI-AS will also include an Identity header associated with the RPH/SIP Priority header.
 After receiving the SIP INVITE from the STI-AS, the Transit Function will route the call to the exit IBCF.